clausnz/php-helpers/doc/README.md

 ### before

-Get the portion of a string before a given value.
+Get the part of a string before a given value.

 ```php
 Str::before( string $search, string $string ): string